bucko909/powerpod/README.md

 ## Protocol

 Protocol was reverse engineered by dumping USB chatter.
-It is dealt with, to the best of my knowledge of how it works, in `connection.py`.
+It is dealt with, to the best of my knowledge of how it works, in `powerpod.connection`.

 There's an "Interrupt" packet, and whenever that happens on the wire, protocol desyncs.
 I must be doing that wrong.

 `NewtonSerialProtocol` tries to be a machine for sending and receiving data from the device.

-Many command types are represented by classes in the same file.
+Many commands and other wire types are represented by classes in `powerpod.messages`.
+These were reverse engineered by dumping USB chatter while values in Isaac were altered.
+Ride data was correlated against the CSV files output by Isaac.

 Isaac detects device presence by looping "get serial number" and "get firmware version".
 It sets the device clock on connect, and every hour.